1974 Yale Bulldogs football team

 The 1974 Yale Bulldogs football team represented Yale University in the 1974 NCAA Division I football season.
 The Bulldogs were led by tenth-year head coach Carmen Cozza, played their home games at the Yale Bowl and tied for first place in the Ivy League with a 6–1 record, 8–1 overall.

 Schedule

+NFL draft

+The following Bulldogs were selected in the National Football League draft following the season.